 Speaking non-technically, machine learning is a process taking input fields and then mapping them to a number of outputs.
 A classic application is turbine data, which is used to determine failure probabilities.

-While machine-learning algorithms can be posted on any computer able to run Python, the amount of resources you need rises significantly the larger the involved data sets get.
+While machine-learning algorithms can be posted on any computer able to run Python, the amount of resources you need rises significantly the larger the involved data sets get (great cloud storage can help here).
 As can be inferred from the other Google APIs highlighted in this feature, Google has experience handling all kinds of machine-learning-related jobs.

 However, developers looking to get started with machine learning must be made painfully aware that the Cloud Machine Learning Engine API is not a silver bullet.
 If you do not understand the basics of machine learning, your models will not work well.